qbrc-cnap/cnap/docs/workflows.md

     context_dict['user_resources'] = display_resources

 ```
-Here, we see that we first use the `request` argument to find out which user made the request.
-We then query for that user's files.
+Here, we see that we first use the `request` argument to find out which user made the request and query the database for that user's files.
 We then iterate through each of their files, performing the following checks:
 - Ensure the file is "active"
-- Check that the filename matches the expected regex pattern (`filter`)
+- Check that the filename matches the expected regex pattern given by `filter`

-If the file passes both of these checks, it is added to a list (`display_resources`).
-Finally, that list is added to the `context_dict`, addressed by the `user_resources` key we declared in the HTML template.
-Note that we also declared a basic class `ResourceDisplay`, which acts as a simple "container" for sending content to the front-end.
+If the file passes both of these checks, a `ResourceDisplay` object is added to a list (`display_resources`).
+Finally, that list is added to the `context_dict`, addressed by the `user_resources` key, which we had declared in the HTML template.  `ResourceDisplay` is a simple "container" class defined in the same file and is helpful for sending content to the front-end.
+It also has a method for taking the file's size (in bytes) and creating a "human-readable" string (e.g. 10.2MB).
 As we saw in the HTML template, we require that the class has the `name`, `id`, and `human_readable_size` attributes to display properly.
 For the full implementation, see `<repository dir>/workflow_ingestion/default_handlers/file_chooser_handler.py`.

 Note that the `context_args` dictionary (which contained the key `filter` above) is declared in the `gui_schema.json` (obviously inside the portion describing the file chooser element):
 ```